boazbk/tcs/lec_11_running_time.md

 TIMEDEVAL(P,x,1^T)=P(x)
 $$
 if $P$  is a valid representation of a NAND<< program which produces an output on $x$ within at most $T$ steps.
+If $P$ does not produce an output within this time then $TIMEDEVAL$ outputs an encoding of a special `fail` symbol.
 Moreover, for every program $P$, the running time of $U$ on input $P,x,1^T$ is $O(T)$.
 (The hidden constant in the Oh notation can depend on the program $P$ but is at most polynomial in the length of $P$'s description as a string.).

 > # { .pause }